 As a gardening website, we seek to provide readers with factual, helpful information.
 We strive to present ideas in a fair manner, accompanied by clear reasoning and context.

 The ability to publish content electronically is incredibly powerful.
 Instant, worldwide publishing carries with it important responsibilities for the publisher.
 The publisher makes all reasonable attempts to ensure correctness and completeness in published content.
 If an error is identified, it shall be corrected as soon as reasonably practicable.
 Expert sources are to be consulted in the event of a dispute over correctness.

 All published content is to be original work.
 Any supporting information included must be clearly attributed (including a clickable link).
 Content hosted on other websites is to be properly embedded with a live link to the original source (including Twitter tweets, Pinterest pins, Instagram posts, and YouTube videos).

-Quotes from popular gardening books and horticultural texts are to be transcribed exactly as written, and are accompanied by a citation that includes the title of the book and name of the author.
+Quotes from popular gardening books and horticultural texts are to be transcribed exactly as written and are accompanied by a citation that includes the title of the book and the name of the author.
 Where possible, a link to the exact publication should be included below the excerpt.
 Quotes are not to be paraphrased, and proper attribution is non-negotiable.
 Quotes from experts on our published list of gardening experts are to be given priority.

 All considered pieces shall pass through the Editorial Review Process prior to publishing, including technical correctness and proofreading.
-Continuing education on ethical standards and current best practices are provided by professional association Garden Communicators International.
+Continuing education on ethical standards and current best practices are provided by the professional association Garden Communicators International.